anselm/blox/README.md

 - [ ] Hideable and showable
 - [ ] Start stop video and audio
 - [ ] Events that can trigger actions such as hide, show scenes, clumps of objects or individual objects based on event

+Events, Collision

+- [ ] Refine and test a collision and event and scripting system to propagate events and actions; test proximity
+- [ ] Active and inactive on most things; objects and behaviors; proximity based activity or inactivity; hiding and showing
+- [ ] Multiple instancing in the grammar for ease of use - extend the grammar

 Invent some kind of Smart Position / Orientation Concept